sonnt0201/docs/iot-platform/database-schema.md

 The data fields include:
 - **Values**: the main values of the sensor device to be recorded.
-In case the sensor values can be read in high rate and devices want to send multiple values in each request/frame, the values field in sensor_data table can be an array, and attached timestamp is the reading timestamp of the *first* value in that array.
+In case the sensor values can be read in high rate and devices want to send multiple values in each request/frame, the values field in sensor_data table can be an array.

 - **Timestamp**: Timestamp of the data record.
 If record's sensor values are stored as an array.
 Timestamp is the sampling time of the first value in that array.

-- **Device ID**: Present the origin device of that data, is a foreign key, refer to `device_id` field of `device` table.
+- **Device ID**: The origin device of that data, a foreign key, refers to `device_id` field of `device` table.

 ### User reads sensor data

-Of course, users can read their data by using our GUI, or calling open APIs.
+Users can read their data by using our GUI, or calling open APIs.

 - `Admins (or admin users)` can read everything.